Isobutane: Miscellaneous uses

 Isobutane is also used as a propellant for aerosol spray cans.

-Isobutane is used as part of blended fuels, especially common in fuel canisters used for camping.
+Isobutane is used as part of blended fuels, with propane and butane, especially common in fuel canisters used for camping, see Campingaz.

 Refrigerant

 Isobutane is used as a refrigerant.
 Use in refrigerators started in 1993 when Greenpeace presented the Greenfreeze project with the former East German company Foron.
-In this regard, blends of pure, dry "isobutane" (R-600a) (that is, isobutane mixtures) have negligible ozone depletion potential and very low global warming potential (having a value of 3.3 times the GWP of carbon dioxide) and can serve as a functional replacement for R-12, R-22 (both of these being commonly known by the trademark Freon), R-134a, and other chlorofluorocarbon or hydrofluorocarbon refrigerants in conventional stationary refrigeration and air conditioning systems.
+In this regard, blends of pure, dry "isobutane" (R-600a) (that is, isobutane mixtures) have negligible ozone depletion potential and very low global warming potential (having a value of 3.3 times the GWP of carbon dioxide) and can serve as a functional replacement for R-12, R-22 (both of these being commonly known by the trademark Freon), R-134a, and other chlorofluorocarbon (CFC) or hydrofluorocarbon refrigerants in conventional stationary refrigeration and air conditioning systems.

 As a refrigerant, isobutane poses a fire and explosion risk in addition to the hazards associated with non-flammable CFC refrigerants.
 Substitution of this refrigerant for motor vehicle air conditioning systems not originally designed for isobutane is widely prohibited or discouraged.

 Vendors and advocates of hydrocarbon refrigerants argue against such bans on the grounds that there have been very few such incidents relative to the number of vehicle air conditioning systems filled with hydrocarbons.

-A leak of isobutane in the refrigerant system of a fridge initiated the 2024 Valencia residential complex fire in Spain, that claimed 10 lives.
+A leak of isobutane in the refrigerant system of a fridge initiated the 2024 Valencia residential complex fire in Spain, which killed 10 and injured 15 people.